138paulmiller/tial/README.md

 ## tial
 Tial Is Another Language.
-It is also easy to customize :)
+It is also an LL(1) parser generator.
 This repository comes with the ll1 package.
 This package contains is used to construct an LL(1) parser to return a corresponding parse tree.
 Each node is a list such that the first element is the symbol tag, and the remaining elements are roots to other nodes that correspond to one of the grammar production rules.